 Designated beneficiaries get reimbursed for their work efforts by submitting expenses via Expensify Reports.

-You can participate by applying and submitting your open source project, initiative or event to raise money through crowdfunding, as well as by donating to projects, and sponsoring events and travel funds.
+You can participate by applying and submitting your open source project, project related travel fund or event to raise money through crowdfunding, as well as by donating to projects, and sponsoring events and travel funds.

 You must have an LF SSO account to sign in to crowdfunding to participate.
 For Sign In details, view sign in to your account.
 Note: If you already have an LF SSO account, you can sign in using your SSO credentials.